 - “We offer awesome wireless service at the lowest monthly price.
 Period.”

 - “We’re coast to coast on the nation’s fastest, most-advanced network.”

 As I discuss in The Mobile Phone Service Confusopoly, all of the major networks have come up with ways to slice the data to portray their networks in favorable light.
 In my opinion, AT&T and Verizon pretty obviously have better nationwide networks than T-Mobile (the network Mint Mobile relies on).

 While I brought my own device, customers also have the option to purchase a device from Mint Mobile.
-I quickly browsed some of the offerings, and I got the sense that most of there weren’t a lot of especially good deals.
+I quickly browsed some of the offerings, and I got the sense that there weren’t a lot of especially good deals.
 If I needed a new device, I probably would have bought an unlocked phone from another retailer.
 That said, I wasn’t systematic and didn’t spend long browsing the options.
 I might have missed something.